top of page

 To maintain the freshness and flavor of your coffee, follow these storage tips instead:

-1. Store in an Airtight Container: Use a container that minimizes air exposure, such as a vacuum-sealed bag or an airtight jar.
+1. Store in an Airtight Container: Use a container that minimizes air exposure, like a vacuum-sealed bag or an airtight jar.

 2. Keep in a Cool, Dark Place: Find a cabinet or pantry away from light, heat, and moisture.